-How can wearing a continuous glucose monitor help you?
+How can wearing a continuous glucose monitor help you improve your health?

 At the time, I was already practicing a pretty healthy diet.
 I kept sugar low, ate whole, real foods, and went moderately low carb.

-You may ask yourself, “what does your blood glucose levels have to do with getting jacked?”
+So what does your blood glucose levels and insulin sensitivity have to do with losing weight and getting jacked?
 A whole lot; actually.

 One aspect of nutrition that I have come to learn more about is insulin sensitivity.
 The more insulin sensitive a person is, the easier it is for them to lose fat and gain muscle.
-Anything that can help to lose fat and gain muscle is like the holy grail for someone looking to improve their bodies or their level of fitness.
+Anything that helps lose fat and gain muscle is like the holy grail for anybody looking to improve their bodies

 When someone has sensitive insulin receptors, it means that it doesn’t take very much insulin to trigger the transportation of glucose into the cells.
-On the other hand, when someone is insulin insensitive, it means it takes excess insulin to elicit a response from your insulin receptors, and the transportation of glucose from the bloodstream into the cells isn’t efficient.
+On the other hand, when someone is insulin insensitive, it means it takes excess insulin to elicit a response from your insulin receptors, and the transportation of glucose from the bloodstream into the cells is inefficient.